 The objective of this technique is to leave the roots darker whilst the ends and the longest locks have degraded tones.
-The shatush technique was born in the most renowned beauty salons of New York, Milan and Paris and has just landed in our country, where we’re sure they’re going to turn into a trend this spring/summer season.
+The shatush technique was born in the most renowned beauty salons of New York, Milan and Paris.

 Once done, it will be almost impossible to say where your hair colour starts and where the other one begins.
 This highlights don’t leave the roots in a different colour when the hair grows.
 Instead, they provoke a very natural tone shading, which is quite typical in children’s hair.